Vector Heat Method

 This section describes the Vector Heat Method in geometry-central, which computes parallel transport of vectors using heat flow, and applications that follow from it.

-These algorithms are described in The Vector Heat Method.
+These algorithms are described in The Vector Heat Method and The Affine Heat Method.

 #include "geometrycentral/surface/vector_heat_method.h"